slatedb/slatedb/docs/0002-compaction.md

      * compaction was completed.
 The executor validates the compaction and returns an
      * error if the compaction is invalid.
      */
-    fn compact(&self, compaction: Compaction) -> Result<(), Error>
+    fn submit(&self, compaction: Compaction) -> Result<(), Error>
 }
 ```

-##### Compaction Policy
+##### Compaction Scheduler
-The Compaction Policy provides the following interface to the Compaction Executor:
+The Compaction Scheduler provides the following interface to the Compaction Executor:

 ```
 enum CompactorUpdateKind { DBState, CompactionFinished }

 struct DBStateUpdate {
     kind: CompactorUpdateKind // always DBState
-    state: DBState,  // we probably don’t want to use DBState here, but rather a subset that contains compactor-relevant state like l1 and compacted.
+    state: DBState,  // we probably don’t want to use DBState here, but rather a subset that contains compactor-relevant state like l0 and compacted.
 But, you get the idea.
 }

 struct CompactionFinished {